stagedml/pylightnix/docs/Reference.md

 <a name="pylightnix.types.ConfigAttrs"></a>
 ## `ConfigAttrs` Objects

-`ConfigAttrs` is a helper object for read-only access of dict fields as attributes
+`ConfigAttrs` is a helper object for providing a read-only access to [Config](#pylightnix.types.Config) fields as to Python object attributes

 <a name="pylightnix.types.ConfigAttrs.__getattr__"></a>
 ### `__getattr__`